DHTMLX/gantt-docs/data/desktop/install_with_bower.md

 ###PRO version

-If you have the Commercial or Enterprise license, you need to go to the [Client Area](https://dhtmlx.com/clients/) and download the PRO package from there.
+If you have the PRO version of the component, you need to go to the [Client Area](https://dhtmlx.com/clients/) and download the PRO package from there.

 Independent of the version, unpack the downloaded package into a folder of your project.
 Then include **dhtmlxgantt.js** and **dhtmlxgantt.css** files into a page.
 Make sure that you set correct relative paths to these files: